sp4cerat/Planet-LOD/README.md

 **Summary**

 This is a simple example of how to render a planet with spherical LOD in less than 100 lines of c++ code.
+The algorithm renders the planet as cube with 6 sides.
+Each side is basically a quad which is being subdivided based on the center of detail.

 **Screenshot**